Home

 5-1 Darko Lazovic '81

-Faroe Islands got off to a perfect start against Serbia when Róaldur Jacobsen scored directly from the free kick after 6 minutes.
+Faroe Islands got off to a perfect start against Serbia when Róaldur Jakobsen scored directly from the free kick after 6 minutes.

 However, the lead was short-lived as Serbia 12 minutes later not only had equalized, but also taken the lead – both times with a header; the second goal coming from a corner.